mattburlage/create-django-react-app/README.md

 This script is based almost 100% on this walkthrough: https://medium.com/@dakota.lillie/django-react-jwt-authentication-5015ee00ef9a

 The only difference is adding the React app to the project instead of needing a separate front end.
-You then just need to set your webserver to serve the app folder as static, and you're good to go.
+You then just need to set your webserver to serve the app build folder as static, and you're good to go.

 # What it Does
 This script creates a Django project, creates a React app within in (in the /app directory) and then adds basic JWT code to enable login, logout, and signup.